influxdata/influxdb-client-js/influxdb-client-apis.dbrp.bucketid.md

 ## DBRP.bucketID property

-ID of the bucket used as the target for the translation.
+The ID of the bucket used as the target for the translation.

 <b>Signature:</b>